Upstream#

 connections

 parameter sets the maximum number of idle keepalive connections to upstream servers that are preserved in the cache of each worker process.
-When this number is exceeded, the least recently used connections are closed.keepalive
+When this number is exceeded, the least recently used connections are closed.connections

 directive must be used after all directives that set the